 Tay Bay 73°30'N /80°43.0'W - Navy Board Inlet.
 Muddy clay bottom with fair holding.
-Good shelter from just all winds and ice for small boats.
-No settlements.
+Good shelter from just all winds and ice for small boats but restricted as is part of Sirmilik National Park that requires special permit to enter.